 Joseph Batley1, My Nguyen1, Ishita Kamboj1, Chris Leighton1, Eray Aydil1

 1. Department of Chemical Engineering and Materials Science, University of Minnesota, Minneapolis, Minnesota, United States

 GK-06.
 Unique Magnetic Properties of 3D Antidots Created by Nanosphere Lithography

 1. Information Storage Materials Laboratory, Electrical and Computer Engineering Department, National University of Singapore, Singapore.

 All posters will be eligible for nomination for this award provided they meet the requirements below:

 - The presentations should consist of well-prepared visual materials about the work, posted on a designated board.

-- It is required that an author be registered for the Conference and in attendance to present details and answer questions during the first 2 hours of the designated session time.
+- It is required that an author be registered for the Conference and in attendance to present details and answer questions during the 3-hour designated session time.